Cover art is hand silkscreened paper from Japan

 Peridot Pond commences with the swaras of Vanaspati introduced through glissandi played by clarinet, cimbalom and kawala, anticipating the appearance of these distinct instrumental timbres in the first, third and fourth gats.

-Following the glissandi, a tanpura voices sadja, and then we are tossed into an invigorating gallop carried by clarinet and tabla-dholak-dhol.
+Following the glissandi, a tanpura voices Sadja (tonic), and then we are tossed into an invigorating gallop carried by clarinet and tabla-dholak-dhol.
 The reedy, penetrating timbres of the clarinet in lower, middle and upper registers contrast with the crisp, multitudinous melismas of the skin-drumming.

 Pure percussion music is a fascination of mine, and in the second gat, I enjoyed contrasting the upper and lower halves of the tabla-dholak-dhol drum by having them form two smaller drums that interact with each other.